-A Scientific Alliance: How Marie and Pierre Curie's Friendship Fueled Discovery
+A Scientific Alliance: How Marie and Pierre Curie's Friendship Fueled Discovery.

 The scientific world is forever marked by the groundbreaking discoveries of Marie and Pierre Curie, pioneers in the field of radioactivity.
 But their story goes beyond groundbreaking research; it's a testament to the transformative power of friendship.